-Flyers play complete game to beat Red Wings 3-1
+Flyers lay themselves out there to beat Red Wings 3-1

 The Flyers, in the wake of a trade deadline considered a disaster for a lack of significant trades, righted the proverbial ship against the Red Wings.